martinseanhunt/slack-gpt/README.md

 # Slack-GPT

-A simple starter for a Slack app / chatbot that uses Langchain, openAI and a Pinecone vectorstore to provide LLM generated answers to user questions.
+A simple starter for a Slack app / chatbot that uses the Bolt.js Slack app framework, Langchain, openAI and a Pinecone vectorstore to provide LLM generated answers to user questions.

 ## TODO's